SCDF, MOH urge public to call 995 only for life-threatening emergencies

-SINGAPORE - The Singapore Civil Defence Force (SCDF) and the Ministry of Health (MOH) on Friday (Feb 25) urged members of the public to call the 995 emergency medical services only for life-threatening emergencies.
+The Singapore Civil Defence Force (SCDF) and the Ministry of Health (MOH) yesterday urged members of the public to call the 995 emergency medical services only for life-threatening emergencies.

 In a joint statement, they said such calls have increased from an average of 635 a day last month to an average of 830 a day in the first two weeks of this month.

-On Feb 14, SCDF experienced an even sharper spike of about 1,000 calls, adding even more pressure on paramedics.
+On Feb 14, SCDF experienced an even sharper spike of about 1,000 calls, adding yet more pressure on paramedics.

 The average daily number of such calls before the pandemic was about 550.